AnasAli30/voting-dapp/README.md

 The Voting DApp operates with three distinct user roles, each with specific functionalities:

 ### 1. **Election Commission**
-- Deploys the smart contract on the Ethereum Base chain.
+- Automatically deploys the smart contract on the Ethereum Base chain upon registration.
 - Has the authority to **start** and **end** the voting process.
 - Declares the **final results** after voting concludes.
 - Shares the smart contract address with voters and candidates for registration.